caraya/feedback-review/amp.md

 But it's the changes that they make to standard HTML elements that worry me.
 Do we really need an image custom element? video? audio?

 I don't think this solves the underlying problems of the web.
-It doesn't change the fact that loading speed numbers are getting slower, not faster for the mobile web.
+It doesn't change the fact that loading speed and payload size numbers are getting slower and bigger, not faster and smaller for the mobile web.

 See the HTTP Archive [comparison data between January 1, 2017 and March 15, 2018](https://httparchive.org/reports/loading-speed?start=2017_01_01&end=latest) for an idea of what I'm talking about.

+Granted, the HTTPArchive crawl may not catch AMP pages in its mobile results and that the pages in the crawl may not have a link to the AMP version of the page so the numbers may not reflect the actual improvements (if any) that AMP has made on the web

-It doesn't change the fact that we still have megabytes of images (not all of them compressed), several hundred KBs of fonts, and huge bundles of Javascript that will take tens of seconds to load and unblock page rendering.
+But AMP doesn't change the fact that we still have megabytes of images (even if they are compressed), several hundred KBs of fonts, and huge bundles of Javascript that will take tens of seconds to load and unblock page rendering.
+Even though people, companies and doc sites have been promoting best practices for years there has been no real improvement on how we work on the web

 There are many more solutions outside of AMP that will give you performant web content.
 I think the biggest issue is that people may not know or may not care about these new technologies and smaller libraries that will take care of some performance bottlenecks.